ku1a/ku1a/README.md

-# Tony - a student and generally a nice guy.
+# Tony - a student, and generally a nice guy.
 Hi, my name is Tony.
 I currently reside in Melbourne, Australia, studying computer science and games development.

 ## What are my interests?
 Glad you asked
 - Reading (lots, and often on very uncanny subjects)
 - Playing and making games (I hope)
-- Studying, because I need to
+- Studying, because who doesn't love studying?

 ## My goals for 2022 🏆🏞
 - Read 20 new books